collerty/game-box/README.md

 ---

-## 🚀 How to Run GameBox
+## 🚀 How to Run GameHub

-You can **run GameBox in an emulator or on a real Android device**, or just sideload the provided APK.
+You can **run GameHub in an emulator or on a real Android device**, or just sideload the provided APK.
 These instructions are beginner-friendly and detailed for both devs and casual testers.

 ---